elizavetasemenova/elizavetasemenova.github.io/_posts/2017-02-19-Run-string-as-code-in-R.md

 ---
 layout: post
-title: Run string as code in R and Python.
+title: 'Nature in Code' Remake: run string as code in R and Python.
 date: 2017-02-19
 comments: true
 ---